mflaks/Bananas/README.md

 The goal of our agent is to collect yellow bananas and don't collect blue bananas.
 The problem is solved when the agent receives 13+ score in average over 100 episodes

+# Game Over
+The game ends after 300 steps

-# Reward:
+# Rewards:
-- Collect Yellow Banana: +1
+- Collect Yellow Bananas: +1
 - Collect Blue Bananass: -1
 - Don't collect Bananas: 0